-This museum was established in Port Hope in 1984 to depict the historical development of fire fighting in Canada.
-The museum collects, preserves and exhibits a collection of fire fighting apparatus.
-The museum is open 10 am to 4 pm Monday - Tuesday, Thursday - Sunday, from May 17th to October 10th, and is located at 95 Mill Street South, Port Hope near the harbour.
+This family friendly museum was established in Port Hope in 1984 to depict the historical development of fire fighting in Canada.
+The museum collects, preserves and exhibits a large collection of fire fighting apparatus, including antique fire trucks.
+The museum is open 10 am to 4 pm, from May 21st to October 30th, closed Tuesdays and Wednesdays in May, June, September, October.
+Closed Wednesdays in July and August.
+It is located at 95 Mill Street South, Port Hope near the harbour.
+Admission is by donation.

 For more information: 905-885-8985 or firemuseumcanada.com

 A picturesque frame cottage-style house built in the 1800's has been restored to resemble a workingman’s cottage of that period.
 There are local artifacts to see and take you back to earlier times.
 An authentic old barn housing farm tools and implement collection sits out behind the cottage, and a Victorian garden highlights the grounds.

 Open weekends Saturday and Sunday from 10-4 throughout July and August unless otherwise arranged.
 The museum is operated by the Port Hope and District Historical Society and is located in scenic Garden Hill, #3632 Ganaraska Road (formerly county road 9).

 For more information: 905-797-2291 or 905-885-2981 for times.